To reach the Form Composer:

 - Without Always Append - the form submission list will overwrite the first submission with the information from the second submission

-- With Always Append - the form submission list will contain two entries for email@example.com and treat them as unique submissions
+- With Always Append - the form submission list will contain two entries for email@example.com and treat them as unique submissions (see this page for more details)

 Form Response Options